-The Organization's office facility is leased under a non-cancelable operating lease, which expires in July 2014.
-The lease requires the Organization to make monthly rent payments subject to annual increases.
+The Organization's previous office facility was leased under a non-cancelable operating lease, which expired in July 2014.
+The lease required the Organization to make monthly rent payments subject to annual increases.
 The difference between cash payments required and rent expense reflected over the lease term is not material to the financial statements; as such, the Organization has not recorded deferred rent on the Statements of Financial Position.
-In 2012, rent expense was \$99,000 (\$91,000 in 2011).
+In May 2014, the Company entered into a non-cancelable operating lease agreement in a different office with the same landlord under similar terms.
+In 2013, rent expense was \$110,000 (\$99,000 in 2012).
 Future annual minimum lease payments under the lease are as follow for the years ending December 31: